Review status: Official-source checked Source confidence: high Source-backed

 Who This Applies To

-• Bookkeepers reconciling fuel purchases before a quarterly IFTA return is prepared.
+• Bookkeepers reconciling fuel purchases before preparing a quarterly IFTA return and needing a clear list of what each receipt must show.

 What To Verify